AlanLeverenz/Final-Project/client/README.md

 ## Viewing All Query Results

-The app defaults to storing 12 articles for each search, which are saved in the Query collection.
-Each set of 12 pertaining to a search are represented in a dot graph.
-The dots are spaced in 12 columns.
-Their score is visualized by their vertical position (negative to positive) and color (reds = negative, blues = neutral, green = positive).
+The app displays a dot graph of 12 articles--corresponding to their search event--which are loaded from the Query collection.
+The dots are inserted into 12 columns, one for each article.
+Each score is visualized by the dot's vertical position (negative to positive) and color (reds = negative, blues = neutral, green = positive).

+Click on the left or right arrow to page between query sets.
+For example, clicking on the right arrow will load the next 12 articles from the Query database.

 ![](src/assets/images/visuals_page.png)